MPC Key Generation

 Key Generation

-First, an NCW needs to be created using the Fireblocks API SDK.
-You can add the below to the customer backend of your application.
+First, create an NCW using the Fireblocks API SDK.
+You can add the below to your application's customer backend.

 import { FireblocksSDK } from "fireblocks-sdk";